EduardoThums/30-days-of-kubernetes/README.md

-# 30-days-of-kubernetes
+# ☸ 30 Days of Kubernetes
-Personal project to learn Kubernetes in thirty days.
+Personal project to learn Kubernetes in thirty days using mostly their [documentation](https://kubernetes.io/docs/home/).